omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 Click [here](../doc_files/featurelist_2-x.pdf){target=_blank} for a PDF version of this page.

-## Omeka Classic 2.6.1 Feature List
+## Omeka Classic 2.6.1 feature list
 **Free, open-source, digital publishing suite for scholars, librarians, archivists, museum professionals, and cultural enthusiasts**

 - Publish archives, collections, exhibits, teaching materials; provide ways for the public to interact with your sites.